MrJackSpade/adaptive-p-docs/sections/01_abstract.md

 Empirical evaluation across multiple models demonstrates that Adaptive-P successfully targets user-specified probability ranges while maintaining output coherence.
 In preliminary testing, the same target parameter produced similar selection patterns across tested models (GLM-4.x, Mistral, Cydonia), making it a practical tool for controlling the creativity-coherence tradeoff in text generation.
 Adaptive-P is intended for creative applications where output diversity is valued over predictability; standard likelihood-based metrics are not the intended goal of this sampler.

+> [!NOTE]
+> Adaptive-P is designed for creative text generation—fiction, roleplay, brainstorming—where predictability is undesirable.
+It is not intended for factual Q&A, summarization, or tasks where accuracy matters more than variety.
+Evaluation metrics throughout this paper reflect this scope: we measure whether the sampler hits its probability targets, not whether output matches predictable references.